Enhancing quality and speed in database-free neural network reconstructions of undersampled MRI with SCAMPI: Methods

 Here, ${ \mathbf{k} \in \mathbb{C}^{n_c \times N_x \times N_y}}$ is the full set of spatial frequency data. $n_c$ is the number of coil channels and $N_{x, y}$ the number of k-space coefficients in readout and phase encoding direction. $\mathcal{P}$ is the undersampling projection operator, effectively setting certain lines in phase-encoding direction of $\mathbf{k}$ to zero.

-DIP on the other hand has shown promising results in various image reconstruction tasks, most notably for our context: image inpainting.
-The basic concept of our approach is to transfer this capability for image inpainting to k-space.
+DIP on the other hand has shown promising results in various image reconstruction tasks.
 However, convolutional layers, that are used in DIP, favor natural images by imposing local spatial correlations on different length scales.
 But the k-space results from an integral transform and does not show these local structures.
 Hence, the reconstruction is not searched directly in k-space by our approach.
 Instead, the U-Net \cite{Ronneberger.2015} $f$ operates in image space.
-The parameter space of network weights~$\theta$ is searched, such that an image ${ \mathbf{x}=f_\theta(\mathbf{z}) }$ is built from a fixed but randomly initialized input ${\textbf{z} \in \mathbb{R}^{2 \times N_x \times N_y}}$.
-The resulting network architecture is shown in \figref{fig:architecture_and_loss}~A. Details on the layer parameters are provided in \secref{sec:methods}.
+By minimizing a loss-function, the parameter space of network weights~$\theta$ is searched, such that an image ${ \mathbf{x}=f_\theta(\mathbf{z}) }$ is built from a fixed but randomly initialized input ${\textbf{z} \in \mathbb{R}^{2 \times N_x \times N_y}}$.
+To iteratively find the optimal k-space reconstruction ${\hat{\mathbf{k}} = \mathcal{FS}\hat{\mathbf{x}} = \mathcal{FS}f_{\hat{\theta}}(\mathbf{z})}$, the parameters $\theta$ of the network $f$ are optimized, such that